Wendle hits 3 of Tampa Bay’s 8 doubles, Rays beat Mets 12-5

 Francisco Lindor, Pete Alonso and Jose Peraza each homered for the Mets, who have lost two in a row at Tropicana Field after a seven-game winning streak.

-Wendle had an infield that set up a run in the first and doubled to spark a five-run fourth that made it 6-4.
+Wendle had an infield single that set up a run in the first and doubled to spark a five-run fourth that made it 6-4.
 He hit a two-run double in a six-run eighth that broke open the game.

+“The law of averages,” explained Wendle, who has been slumping with the rest of the Rays.
+“We’ve talked about it being a long season, and these things happen . . . things will turn around at some point.
+We’re not going to hit .100 all season.
+I think it was something that was bound to happen eventually.”

 Rays starter Shane McClanahan (1-0) got his first major league win.
 The 24-year-old lefty, who last October became the first pitcher in major league history to debut in the postseason, gave up four runs on six hits while striking out seven in 5 1/3 innings.